-The Health Informatics Specialization is only available to online students.
-It requires 9 credits in addition to the regular MHA curriculum, but 3 of those credits could be taken in place of the 3-credit elective in the MHA program.
+The Health Informatics Specialization requires 3 specific courses (9 credits) but a minimum of 6 in addition to the regular MHA curriculum.
+One of the 3 of the required courses can be taken to satisfy the 3-credit elective in the MHA program.
 Thus, the program requires a total of 50 or 53 credits plus fieldwork.
-Students in this specialization are required to take HINF 520- Introduction to Health Informatics, HINF 550- Community Health Informatics and HINF 570- Public Policy for Health Informatics.
+Students in this specialization are required to take HINF 520- Introduction to Health Informatics, HINF 550- Community Health for Health Informatics and HINF 570- Public Policy for Health Informatics.